 Access numerous famous speeches--as transcribed full-text, the actual recordings, or recorded reenactments.
 A useful section called "Rhetorical Figures in Sound" illustrates many figures of speech.
 Think you know rhetoric?
 Take the "Rhetoric Quiz!"

 Imagine applying Google's Street View technology to art galleries.
-Art Project lets you virtually walk through a number of major art galleries, including zooming in to look at specific items in more detail.
+Arts & Culture lets you virtually walk through a number of major art galleries, including zooming in to look at specific items in more detail.
+And there are many more features here!

 The Atlas provides over 60 socioeconomic indicators down to the county level, including demographic, economic, and agricultural information.
 In addition to the visual maps, you can download data in spreadsheet format.